amyngb/100-days-of-code/log.md

 ### Day 5: June 17, 2017

-**Today's Progress**: Solved the "Seek and Destroy"
+**Today's Progress**: Solved the "Seek and Destroy" and the "Where Do I Belong" algorigthms on FCC

 **Thoughts**: Playing with JavaScript's array.filter() on Free Code Camp.
-I had to look at a couple of solutions for this problem, and after reading that code, I was able to create my own solution.
-I also learned about prototypes and the argument function here: https://www.reddit.com/r/FreeCodeCamp/comments/3x85sh/clarification_on_syntax_for_creating_an_array_fo/cy2ffbp/
+I had to look at a couple of solutions for the "Seek and Destroy" problem, and after reading that code, I was able to create my own solution.
+I also learned about prototypes and the argument function here: https://www.reddit.com/r/FreeCodeCamp/comments/3x85sh/clarification_on_syntax_for_creating_an_array_fo/cy2ffbp/.
+The "Where do I belong?" algorithm was super easy after doing all the investigative work on "Seek and Destroy."
+It only took about 15 minutes!

+**Link(s) to work**: https://www.freecodecamp.com/amyngb

+### Day 6: June 18, 2017

+**Today's Progress**: Worked with "Caesar's Cipher" algorigthm on FCC

+**Thoughts**: Was groggy from a nap.
+Made it half-way thru the problem in an hour.

+**Link(s) to work**: https://www.freecodecamp.com/amyngb

+### Day 7: June 19, 2017

+**Today's Progress**: Solved "Caesar's Cipher" algorigthm on FCC

+**Thoughts**: Learned about ASCII encoding, .charCodeAt() and String.fromCharCode() methods.

 **Link(s) to work**: https://www.freecodecamp.com/amyngb